Anomalous Hall effect in rhombohedral graphene: Isotropic model

 When we compare these results with the well-known limiting case of $n = 1$, which corresponds to 2D massive Dirac fermions \cite{ado2015anomalous, nagaosa2010anomalous,sinitsyn2007anomalous}, we recover the results of previous works if we artificially removed the vertex correction (which is non-vanishing for $n = 1$), see Eq.~\eqref{eq: correction_isotropic}.

 The comparison of different components for anomalous Hall conductivity, Fig.~\ref{fig: components}, for tetralayer graphene, illustrates that for Fermi energy sufficiently far inside the band the impurity scattering is comparable to the intrinsic contribution, yet upon lowering the Fermi energy, the intrinsic mechanism dominates the anomalous Hall conductivity and ultimately is the sole contribution to the quantized plateau.
+Disorder broadens the band edge and may generate exponentially rare in-gap Lifshitz-tail states, which rounds the onset of the intrinsic contribution near the gap.
+Our results are controlled for $p_F l\gg 1$; the detailed band-edge physics for $p_F l\sim O(1)$ is nonperturbative and beyond our quantitative scope, while the plateau is expected to persist up to exponentially small corrections for weak disorder.
 This is consistent with the topological origin of the intrinsic contribution, which is less sensitive to disorder.
 These results underscore that in ABC-stacking graphene, the anomalous Hall effect is largely determined by the interplay between intrinsic, side-jump, and diffractive skew-scattering mechanisms, while conventional skew-scattering may be suppressed.